-Managing your reputation on social media starts by being constantly aware of what people are saying about you on social networks – even the ones you might not be on yet.
+Managing your reputation should form part of your social media strategy.
+It starts by being constantly aware of what people are saying about you on social networks – even the ones you might not be on yet.
 Luckily, this is less hard work than it sounds, because there’s lots of software out there to help you.

 Social Mention is a popular one, as it lets you listen in on over a hundred social networks.
 As well as showing you what’s being said about you online, it also gives you percentage scores that tell you, for example, how positively your brand is viewed on social media.
 Hootsuite also offers similar analytics, but we’ll come back to that later in this post.